Gradient play in stochastic games: stationary points, convergence, and sample complexity

-\textbf{Policy gradient for direct distributed parameterization.} It is useful to define the \textit{discounted state visitation distribution} $d_\theta^\mu$ of a policy $\pi_\theta$ given an initial state distribution $\mu$ as: where $\Prtheta(s_t=s|s_0)$ is the state visitation probability that $s_t=s$ when executing $\pi_\theta$ starting at state $s_0$.
-For simplicity, we use $d_\theta(s)$ to denote $d_\theta^\rho(s)$ that is the discounted state visitation distribution specifically for initial distribution $\rho$ for the MDP \eqref{eq:n-agent-MDP}.
+We define the \textit{discounted state visitation distribution} {\cite{agarwal2019reinforcement}} $d_\theta$ of a policy $\pi_\theta$ given an initial state distribution $\rho$ as: where $\Prtheta(s_t=s|s_0)$ is the state visitation probability that $s_t=s$ when executing $\pi_\theta$ starting at state $s_0$.
+Throughout the paper, we make the following assumption on the SGs we study. \begin{assump} The stochastic game $\mathcal{M}$ satisfies:~ $ d_{\theta}(s) > 0, ~ \forall s\in\cS,~ \forall \theta\in \cX$. \end{assump} Assumption \ref{assump:like-ergodicity} requires that every state is visited with positive probability, which is a standard assumption for convergence proofs in the RL literature (e.g. \cite{agarwal2020, Mei20},{\cite{leonardos21,ozdaglar2021independent}}).
+Note that this assumption could be easily satisfied if the initial distribution $\rho$ satisfy $\rho(s)>0, \forall s\in \mathcal{S}$.